Can supervise: YES

 This chapter presents an integrative visual data mining approach towards biomedical data.
 This approach and supporting methodology are presented at a high level.
 They combine in a consistent manner a set of visualisation and data mining techniques that operate over an integrated data set of several diverse components, including medical (clinical) data, patient outcome and interview data, corresponding gene expression and SNP data, domain ontologies and health management data.
 The practical application of the methodology and the specific data mining techniques engaged are demonstrated on two case studies focused on the biological mechanisms of two different types of diseases: Chronic Fatigue Syndrome and Acute Lymphoblastic Leukaemia, respectively.
 The common between the cases is the structure of the data sets.

-Gheisari, S, Catchpoole, DR, Charlton, A & Kennedy, PJ 2018, 'Patched completed local binary pattern is an effective method for neuroblastoma histological image classification', Communications in Computer and Information Science, Australasian Conference on Data Mining, Bathurst, NSW, Australia, pp. 57-71.View/Download from: Publisher's site
+Gheisari, S, Catchpoole, DR, Charlton, A & Kennedy, PJ 2018, 'Patched completed local binary pattern is an effective method for neuroblastoma histological image classification', Communications in Computer and Information Science, Australasian Conference on Data Mining, Bathurst, NSW, Australia, pp. 57-71.View/Download from: UTS OPUS or Publisher's site

 © Springer Nature Singapore Pte Ltd. 2018.
 Neuroblastoma is the most common extra cranial solid tumour in children.
 The histology of neuroblastoma has high intra-class variation, which misleads existing computer-aided histological image classification methods that use global features.
 To tackle this problem, we propose a new Patched Completed Local Binary Pattern (PCLBP) method combining Sign Binary Pattern (SBP) and Magnitude Binary Pattern (MBP) within local patches to build feature vectors which are classified by k-Nearest Neighbor (k-NN) and Support Vector Machine (SVM) classifiers.
 The advantage of our method is extracting local features which are more robust to intra-class variation compared to global ones.
 We gathered a database of 1043 histologic images of neuroblastic tumours classified into five subtypes.
 Our experiments show the proposed method improves the weighted average F-measure by 1.89% and 0.81% with k-NN and SVM classifiers, respectively.